Our hall has grown significantly in popularity and is now almost fully booked by regular users including:

-Brook Street Unitarian Chapel holds an open-minded view of Baptism.
+Brook Street Chapel holds an open-minded view of Baptism.
 We believe that by bringing a child for Baptism, we as a community of family and friends celebrate the life of that child.
 We ask for God’s blessing on both the child, his or her parents and the God parents.
 It is a time when the parents and Godparents make a commitment to welcome the child into a loving and safe kinship, offering protection, teaching right thinking principles and being honoured as a valuable person.
 We also respect those who prefer to organise a naming ceremony rather than a baptism or Christening.
 We have no restrictions on the number of Godparents or sponsors.
 The Minister wishes to meet both parents and Godparents before the ceremony to ensure that all those involved are committed to their role.

 A variety of music, readings, gifts or symbols can be used for the ceremony and each service is unique to each family.

 Brook Street Chapel are very proud to offer a beautiful venue for weddings.
-The three hundred year old building with its simple beauty is a wonderful backdrop for all the wedding finery and can help that create a day that the happy couple will never forget.
+Our three hundred year old building with its simple beauty is a wonderful backdrop for all the wedding finery and can help create a day that the happy couple will never forget.

 The minister creates a unique service for each couple.
 The couple may wish to write their own vows, give gifts to each other during the ceremony, use candles or other symbols.
 It is also important that we find the right music, readings and theme for the day.
 The families of both bride and groom can also be considered for the part they can play on the joyful day.

 Each wedding is personal for each couple.
 The minister sees the importance of spending time in discussing all the details that allow their wedding day to be a happy and relaxed occasion.
 We also offer opportunities for Wedding Blessings and renewal of vows.